stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

 A reference guide for the annotation syntax can be found [here](https://wiki.genie.stanford.edu/en/attic/genie/annotations).
 Only "Function Canonical Form" and "Parameter Canonical Form" sections are needed for the homework.

-For example, one possible edit for domain `city` can be the following (with only one addition):
+For example, one possible edit for domain `city` can be the following (with only one addition).

+Original annotation:
 ```
-Original
 #[wikidata_id="P190"],
 out shares_border_with : Array(Entity(org.wikidata:p_shares_border_with))
 #_[canonical={